How to afford rent

 Use your postcode to check your local housing allowance rate (Directgov)

-If your rent is higher than the local housing allowance rate, your benefits do not cover all of it.
+If your rent is higher than the local housing allowance rate, your Housing Benefit or Universal Credit housing element will not cover all of it.
 You will need to pay the difference.

 You must do this from other sources of income if you have them, for example other benefits.